Treating Gum Recession With Gum Grafting

 You can go home following your grafting procedure but it is a good idea to take it easy for the rest of the day.
 Our team will go over your aftercare instructions, including what to eat, what to avoid, and how to best care for your teeth and delicate gum tissues during this stage.
 You may feel some discomfort or pain for a short amount of time after your procedure, which can be minimized with cold packs against the face and over-the-counter pain medication.
 We will help you schedule a follow-up appointment so our dentists can track your recovery and progress.
 As your gums heal, the grafted tissues will begin to blend with your existing gumline to create a healthier, seamless result.

 Insurance Coverage for Your Care

-Some dental insurance plans may offer coverage toward gum grafting and PST procedures to treat gum recession.
+Some dental insurance plans may offer coverage toward gum grafting procedures to treat gum recession.
 If you carry dental insurance, our financial coordinator will review your plan and assist you in maximizing your coverage.
 Advanced Dentistry strives to make quality dental care available to all individuals by offering easy payment options.
 Talk to our team for information on applying for affordable financing solutions.

 Healthy Gums for an Attractive Smile

 Advanced Dentistry of Centre County is proud to bring the latest in gum recession care to patients in the State College, PA area.
 Our dentists are exceptionally skilled at performing gum grafting techniques.
 If your gums are receding due to advanced periodontal disease or other causes, schedule a consultation at our practice to learn how gum recession treatment can improve the health of your gums and enhance the beauty of your smile.